zaialamm/journal-app-solana/README.md

 # journal-app

-create a simple journal app but in solana blockchain. this app can do a basic CRUD function ~
+create a simple journal app on solana blockchain. this app can do a basic CRUD function ~